-Work with Indigenous leadership and stakeholders (including Fort William First Nation, Nishnawbe Aski Nation (NAN), Métis Nation of Ontario, Red Sky Métis Independent Nation and service institutions such as Matawa Education, Thunder Bay Indian Friendship Centre, Dennis Franklin Cromarty High School etc.) to initiate an Indigenous Caucus as a forum for evaluating opportunities to better address the recreational needs of the Indigenous community in the City.
+Work with Indigenous leadership and stakeholders (including Fort William First Nation, Nishnawbe Aski Nation (NAN) and service organizations such as Matawa Education etc.) to initiate an Indigenous Caucus as a forum for evaluating opportunities to better address the recreational needs of the Indigenous community in the City.